WarlightProgramming/cslbot/COMMANDS.md

 #### LEAGUES

-A comma-separated list of all the leagues tied to this sheet.
+A semicolon-separated list of all the leagues tied to this sheet.

 *This command does not require a League to be specified*